jahnestacado/doctor-kafka-connect/README.md

 ## Motivation

 Apparently the Kafka Connect connector tasks can end up in unrecoverable state and they have to be restarted manually.
 This behavior is not suitable for production so if we need a self healing Kafka Connect cluster we need an automated way of handling this.
 Moreover, the Kafka Connect REST API doesn't provide a worker specific status endpoint.
-You can only get an overview of the status of tasks for a specific connector in a cluster.
-Doctor Kafka Connect is build in order to be used as a sidecar of each Kafka Connect worker which exposes a healthcheck endpoint for assessing the health of tasks of a specific connector in that specific worker node.
+You can only get an overview of the status of tasks for a specific connector for the whole cluster.
+Doctor Kafka Connect is build in order to be used as a sidecar of each Kafka Connect worker which exposes two healthcheck endpoint for assessing the health of tasks of a specific connector in that specific worker node or assessing the health of all running tasks in a specific worker.

 ## Docker image

 ```
-jahnestacado/doctor-kafka-connect
+jahnestacado/doctor-kafka-connect:1.1.0
 ```

 ## Environment variables